 July 3, 1863

 The Confederate assaults were not coordinated, while the Union had been effective in responding with counterattacks during the second day of battle.
-The Union left and right flanks, Lee’s targets for destruction on July 2, remained securely in Union control.
+The Union left and right flanks were Lee’s targets for destruction on July 2, but now they remained securely in Union control.
 Lee’s ailment at Gettysburg may have affected his clarity of mind and judgment, but this is speculation.

 The center of the Union line would first have to be weakened before it could be overcome and broken.
 General Longstreet used a huge artillery concentration of 150 guns for a two-hour bombardment of the Union line on Cemetery Ridge.
-The Union artillery responded in kind, so the artillery duel consisted of approximately 300 guns, all blasting away at once.
-This was an enormous amount of artillery in action at once, it was heard 140 miles away in Pittsburgh.
-The artillery fire on the third day of Gettysburg, was described as one of the loudest noises ever heard in North America.
+The Union artillery responded in kind, so the artillery duel consisted of approximately 300 guns all blasting away at once.
+This was an enormous amount of artillery in action at once and it was heard 140 miles away in Pittsburgh.
+The artillery fire on the third day of Gettysburg was described as one of the loudest noises ever heard in North America.

-Friday July 3, 1863 at Gettysburg was a steamer, the morning was hazy with the air humid and heavy.
+Friday July 3, 1863 at Gettysburg was a steamer.
+The morning was hazy with the air humid and heavy.
 Around noon, the sun burned through and added to the heat.
-The Yankees on Cemetery Ridge were busy the night before reinforcing their defensive breastworks with limbs, stones, dirt, and whatever else, would provide them cover.
-The Confederate attack was soon sure to come, and troops shifted into position.
+The Yankees on Cemetery Ridge were busy the night before reinforcing their defensive breastworks with limbs, stones, dirt, and whatever else, that would provide them cover.
+The Confederate attack was sure to soon come, the blue uniformed troops shifted into position.